HAZWOPER: History

-Although its acronym predates OSHA, HAZWOPER describes OSHA-required regulatory training.
+Although it is a multi-agency collaboration, HAZWOPER describes OSHA-required regulatory training.
 Its relevance dates to World War II, when waste accumulated during construction of the atomic bomb at the Hanford Site.
 Years later, high-profile environmental mishaps (such as Love Canal in 1978 and the attempted 1979 Valley of the Drums cleanup) spurred federal legislative action, awakening the U.S. to the need to control and contain hazardous waste.
 Two programs—CERCLA, the Comprehensive Environmental Response, Compensation, and Liability Act and the Resource Conservation and Recovery Act (RCRA) of 1976—were implemented to deal with these wastes.
 CERCLA (the Superfund) was designed to deal with existing waste sites, and RCRA addressed newly generated waste.
 The acronym HAZWOPER originally derived from the Department of Defense's Hazardous Waste Operations (HAZWOP), implemented on military bases slated for the disposal of hazardous waste left on-site after World War II.
 In 1989 production ended at the Hanford Site, and work shifted to the cleanup of portions of the site contaminated with hazardous substances including radionuclides and chemical waste.
-OSHA created HAZWOPER, with input from the Coast Guard, the National Institute for Occupational Safety and Health and the Environmental Protection Agency (EPA).
+These agencies used their knowledge together to create a manual on how to handle hazardous waste.
+These regulations are published through a joint effort between the federal agencies and are enforced in the states by each agency.
 In 1984, the combined-agency effort resulted in the Hazardous Waste Operations and Emergency Response Guidance Manual.
 On March 6, 1990, OSHA published Hazardous Waste Operations and Emergency Response 1910.120, the HAZWOPER standard codifying the health-and-safety requirements companies must meet to perform hazardous-waste cleanup or respond to emergencies.
+There are similar versions of these regulations throughout the federal agencies, the EPA and OSHA versions are the most followed.
+The EPA version is more focused on the environment and protecting nature, while OSHA focuses more on workers and how they should handle waste cleanup.
+There are more versions such as the Department of Transportation and Federal Emergency Management Association that implement the rules of hazardous waste cleanup and regulations.